-LANCE is a two-part ESPN 30 for 30 documentary film about Lance Armstrong that enjoyed its world premiere at the Sundance Film Festival in January 2020 and will air in two parts on ESPN, beginning Sunday, May 24 at 9 p.m.
-EST. Part two will air, Sunday, May 31 at 9 p.m.
-EST. Both parts will also be made available immediately after their premieres on ESPN+.
+LANCE is a two-part ESPN 30 for 30 documentary film about Lance Armstrong that enjoyed its world premiere at the Sundance Film Festival in January 2020 and aired in two parts on ESPN in May 2020.
+The film can now be watched on ESPN+.

 Directed by Emmy Award winner Marina Zenovich, the documentary is a deeply personal examination of one of the world’s most controversial figures — a man who’s both winner and loser, saint and sinner.
 With unprecedented access to Armstrong's world, this psychological portrait is a powerful study of that 21st century phenomenon: the celebrity who falls spectacularly and publicly from grace.